BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Broncos covered the spread in their only game when underdogs by 5.5 points or more.

-- Boise State's games this season have eclipsed the over/under two times in five opportunities (40%).
+- Boise State's games this season have hit the over two times in five opportunities (40%).

-- Boise State is 3-2 against the spread and 2-3 overall in games when it puts up more than 19.4 points.
+- Boise State is 3-2 against the spread and 2-3 overall when the team puts up more than 19.4 points.

-- The Broncos have turned the ball over eight times, two fewer times than the Cougars have forced turnovers (10).
+- The Broncos have eight giveaways this season, while the Cougars have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.